eNMS-automation/eNMS/README.md

     flask run --host=0.0.0.0
     Log in (default credentials: admin / admin)

-## Deploy eNMS in production

-In production, eNMS can be configured to use a MySQL or PostgreSQL database and a Hashicorp Vault (storage of network credentials).

-Check out the `Installation` section of the docs: _[Install eNMS](https://enms.readthedocs.io/en/latest/base/installation.html)_

 # Contact

 For any feedback, advice, feature request, join us on the [Network to Code slack](http://networktocode.herokuapp.com "Network to Code slack"), channel **#enms**.

-___

-# Coming up next

-- RADIUS authentication
-- Database clustering architecture
-- Training Videos

-# Other projects you might be interested in

-- _[Flask Gentelella](https://github.com/afourmy/flask-gentelella)_: The Flask/Bootstrap template eNMS is built upon.
-- _[pyNMS](https://github.com/afourmy/pyNMS)_: A PyQt software for network simulation and optimization.
-- _[SWAP](https://github.com/afourmy/SWAP)_: A solver for the Wavelength Assignment Problem in optical networks.